icapsule/icapsule/README.md

 ### Hi there 👋
 This is about me
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning different Things!
-- 🔭 I’m currently working on different personal project
+- 🔭 I’m currently working on different personal project!